-iOS 10 won’t be coming to the iPhone 4s which means iOS 9.3.5 will be the last update for Apple’s aging former flagship.
+The iPhone 4s didn’t get iOS 10 and it won’t get iOS 11.
+That means iOS 9.3.5 will continue to serve as the final update for Apple’s aging former flagship.
 With that in mind, we want to take a look at the most important things to know about the iPhone 4s iOS 9.3.5 update.

 iPhone 4s iOS 9.3.5 Reviews

 We've been able to spend some quality hands-on time with many of Apple's other iOS updates but we haven't spent enough time to provide quality feedback about the iPhone 4s iOS 9.3.5 update.
 So, we must turn to the opinions of others.

 As we push further and further away from Apple's iOS 9.3.5 release date we've seen iPhone 4s users from all over the world relay feedback about the update's performance.

 If you haven't installed yet you should make it a point to dig into these mini iOS 9.3.5 reviews.

 iPhone 4s iOS 9.3.5 update reviews are still mixed months after the update's release.
 While some users are seeing solid performance in key areas like battery life and connectivity, others are complaining about lag, freezes, and occasional stuttering.

 Some users have said that they are sticking with the iOS 8 update, others are saying the iOS 9.3.4 and iOS 9.3.5 updates solved some of the lag issues they had with earlier versions of iOS 9.